pombase/website/src/docs/status/centromeres.md

 -   CEN 3: [III:1070904-1137003][cen3]

-Note that specific repeats within centromeres cannot yet be viewed or searched as features on PomBase pages, but they are included in the forward and reverse strand feature tracks in the genome browser, which are enabled by default.
+Note that specific repeats within centromeres cannot yet be viewed or searched as features on ${database_name} pages, but they are included in the forward and reverse strand feature tracks in the genome browser, which are enabled by default.